alalfakawma/todo_list_rust/readme.md

 ![Todo List screenshot](https://i.imgur.com/UQO5t6U.png)

 #### Note
 This app creates a `.todos.json` file in the folder that you run it to persist the data.
-It also will automatically add the `.todos.json` file to `.gitignore` file in case it exists.
+It will also automatically add a `.todos.json` file to the `.gitignore` file in case it exists.

 #### Keybindings
 - _a_ - Add